TheEpicBlock/PolyConfig/README.md

     replace (group)"tripwire"
 }

-// You can filter that specific group block "test:some_other_block" {
+// You can filter that specific group (TODO) block "test:some_other_block" {
     replace (group)"leaves" waterlogged=false distance="5.."
 }